 The LGPS is a funded defined benefit pension scheme, with the assets held in separate trustee-administered funds.
 The total contributions are as noted below.
-The agreed contribution rates for future years are 19.7% for employers and 5.5 to 8.5% for employees.
+The agreed contribution rates for future years are 17.2% to 18.3% for employers and 5.5% to 8.5% for employees.

 Parliament has agreed, at the request of the Secretary of State for Education, to a guarantee that, in the event of academy closure, outstanding Local Government Pension Scheme liabilities would be met by the Department for Education.
-The guarantee came into force on 18 July 2013.
+The guarantee came into force on 18 July 2013 and on 21 July 2022, the Department for Education reaffirmed its commitment to the guarantee, with a parliamentary minute published on GOV.UK.

-Total Contributions made 2022 £'000 2021 £'000

-Employer's contributions Employee's contributions 206 60 207 61

-Total contributions 266 268

-Principal actuarial assumptions 2022 2021

-% %
+Total Contributions made 2023 £'000 2022 £'000 Employer's contributions Employee's contributions 235 69 206 60 Total contributions 304 266 Principal actuarial assumptions 2023 % 2022 % Rate of increase in salaries Rate of increase in pensions in payment Discount rate 4.05 2.95 5.30 4.05 2.98 4.28